Sequential Sampling for CGMY Processes via Decomposition of their Time Changes: Simulation of

-From Remark \ref{rem:ontauLY} in Section \ref{subsec:perfectsimGGC} and the discussions in Section \ref{subsec:error}, we notice that the suggested double CFTP scheme in Section \ref{subsec:perfectsimGGC} may be time-consuming for certain parameter ranges, for example, when $Y$ approaches 2 while other parameters are held fixed.
+From the last paragraph of Section \ref{subsec:perfectsimGGC} and the discussions in Section \ref{subsec:error}, we notice that the suggested double CFTP scheme in Section \ref{subsec:perfectsimGGC} may be time-consuming for certain parameter ranges, for example, when $Y$ approaches 2 while other parameters are held fixed.
 Therefore, we need to find an alternative method that can allow significant savings in simulation costs with virtually no loss of accuracy compared with the exact simulation of $\mathcal{T}_L(t)$ provided by the double CFTP sampler.
 In this subsection, we shall introduce an approximation method that serves this purpose.

 To understand the approximation scheme, we need to note that the Dirichlet mean random variable $\mathcal{D}_{\tau}(F_R)$ in (\ref{eq:gammamitureofrepGGC}) has the following series representation:

 where